By: Marilyn L. Davis

 Fearful Emotions are Predictable and Spontaneous

-Emotions are a reaction to external stimuli, like seeing a snake and getting scared; other emotions happen when you look internally at your actions, such as guilt.
+Fear is often a reaction to external stimuli or something happening in front of us, like seeing a snake and getting scared; other emotions occur when you look internally at your actions, such as guilt.

 Some emotional responses or reactions take us by surprise.
 You are riding with a friend down a country road admiring the changing season, listening to the birds as they fly south and glad that it’s still warm enough for the top down.

 While you’re feeling relieved, what is also registering is the pounding heart, anxiety, and fear; just a predictable reaction to any crisis, even with no one hurt.